theatlasroom/tidbits/react.md

   - State only should be used when a component has a internal value that only effects that component nothing else
   - when state changes on a component, the component is updated and re-rendered
   - change state using this.setState({});
+  - state should be used for a components internal values, a value that only effects that component
 * Props can be injected into any component component `<component property='somevalue' />`
   - props can be injected from an outer / parent component